ApexGate/Issues/README.md

 # Issues

-Repository to track issues with ApexGate software.
+This repository is used to track issues in ApexGate purchased or licensed software.

+ - Lua Automation IDE
+ - SQLite Navigator